wejs/docs/docs/request-response/url-alias.md

 This method rund on record create and update and needs to return a object with **alias** and **target** attributes.

-Set **urlAlias** method in your **model options** like the we.js core user model in https://github.com/wejs/we-core/blob/master/server/models/user.js#L206
+Set **urlAlias** method in your **model options.classMethods** like the we.js core user model in https://github.com/wejs/we-core/blob/master/server/models/user.js#L206

 Example: